shineunited/conductor-gitignore-addon/README.md

 ## Usage

 ### GitignoreProvider Capability
-In addition to the automically added gitignore rules based on the project's config, a composer plugin can explicitly add various rules via the GitignoreProvider capability.
+In addition to the automatically added gitignore rules based on the project's config, a composer plugin can explicitly add various rules via the GitignoreProvider capability.

 #### Example Plugin
 The plugin must implement Capable and provide the GitignoreProvider capability.